USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

-## <span style='color:Green'> Your turn: </span>
-What does this confusion matrix and accuracy tell you about the performance of the SVM classifier?
+{% include alert class="question" title="Your turn" content="What does this confusion matrix and accuracy tell you about the performance of the SVM classifier?" %}

-### Section 4.3 Training a multi-class classifier
+### Training a multi-class classifier
 We can use the same `svm.SVC` classifier for a multi-class (more than two classes) classification problem.
 Many, but not all classifiers can be applied to binary and multi-class problems.

-## <span style='color:Green'> Your turn: </span>
-Use what you learned above to create a three-class classifier using input from the CalTech101 dataset.
-The basic two-class code is copied into the cell below for ease of editing.
+{% include alert class="question" title="Your turn" content="Use what you learned above to create a three-class classifier using input from the CalTech101 dataset.
+The basic two-class code is copied into the cell below for ease of editing." %}

 ```python